ravi-prakash02/titan-implementation/README.md

 - Verification time
 - Proof size

-This project also implements TitanSnark, a variant of Spartan PIOP with Titan PCS to obtain a transparent SNARK.
+This project also implements the MicroSpartan PIOP with Titan PCS to obtain a transparent SNARK.

 ---